 Parks and green spaces

-Our parks and green spaces remain open for public use, as a means of exercise and to support mental wellbeing.
-However, we must ask that you follow the Government rules to help stop the spread of COVID-19 and to ensure that we can continue to keep these areas open.
+Our parks and green spaces remain open for public use, however, we must ask that you follow the Government rules to help stop the spread of COVID-19 and to ensure that we can continue to keep these areas open.